input-output-hk/cardano-node-wiki/docs/ADR-014-Cardano-API-WASM-library-for-browser.md

         * WASM compilation.
 (Build)
         * Generation and consistency of JS/TS bindings.
 (Like with golden tests)
         * Functionality across supported environments.
 (Browsers via tools like Playwright, and also Node.js)
-        * Glue generation verificaiton.
+        * Glue generation verification.
 (Like with golden tests)
 8.  **Stability:** Aim to maintain a stable API to avoid user frustration.

 **Haskell to JavaScript Bridging Example:**